CS361-S25/ae-assignment-EmRuoyu/README.md

 # Artificial Ecologies

-This program implements a artificial ecology made up by two species with Empirical library.
+This project implements a artificial ecology made up by two species, using the Empirical library.

 ## Species and Interactions

 - **Seaweed/Prey (green)**:

-  - Grow each update, can not move
+  - Grow 150 points each update, can not move
-  - reproduces when energy meets 500 points
+  - reproduces when energy meets 550 points

 - **Fish/Predators (blue)**:
-- lose points each update, can move
+- lose 70 points each update, can move
-- gain points when eat seaweed
+- gain all points of the seaweed it eats
-- reproduces when energy meets 500 points
+- reproduces when energy meets 1000 points

 ## Simulation Dynamics